 This crazy event is called Last Skier Standing, and this is how it works: participants have 60 minutes to ascend and descend Black Mountain, which is roughly a thousand vertical feet.
 When those 60 minutes are over, they line up at the start and do it all over again, then again, and again, until they can’t do it anymore.
 One lap per hour, and the last skier standing wins.
 Everyone else takes a DNF.

 While innovative, the concept behind Last Skier Standing was not born at Black Mountain.
-It was born through ultrarunning, specifically from a race known as Big’s Backyard in Bell Buckle, Tennessee.
+It was born through ultrarunning, specifically at a race known as Big’s Backyard in Bell Buckle, Tennessee.
 At that race, runners complete a 4.166667-mile trail once per hour, meaning anyone who makes it 24 hours runs 100 miles.
 The current record is 68 laps, or 283.335 miles.
-And ever since the race began in 2012, its format has been replicated many times over around the world but never on snow—until Last Skier Standing was held on February 15.
+And ever since that race began, in 2012, its format has been replicated around the world many times over but never on snow—until Last Skier Standing was held on February 15.